 All personal data that is processed is done so for specific purposes, which are defined before the data is collected by The Festival.
 The purposes are geared towards giving the users the ability to:

-- attend movie screenings
+- Attending film screenings

 4. Data retention period

 All personal data collected and processed by The Festival can only be retained for a limited amount of time.
 This retention period can be defined by the nature of the data in accordance with the legal provisions in force or determined by the data controller relative to the purposes of processing.
 The data retention period is established as being between 5 to 13 months.